ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-html-layout/index.md

 ### `noloading` <a name="noloading"></a>

 The `noloading` attribute indicates whether the "loading indicator" should be turned off for this element.
-Many AMP elements are white-listed to show a "loading indicator", which is a basic animation that shows that the element has not yet fully loaded.
+Many AMP elements are allow-listed to show a "loading indicator", which is a basic animation that shows that the element has not yet fully loaded.
 The elements can opt out of this behavior by adding this attribute.

 ## (tl;dr) Summary of Layout Requirements & Behaviors <a name="tldr-summary-of-layout-requirements--behaviors"></a>